 92% of survey respondents identified the building of a strong portfolio as the best way to mitigate patent risk.
-Other strategies include contracts with suppliers and customers (65%) and licenses and crosslicenses (61%) (Figure 3).
+Other strategies include contracts with suppliers and customers (65%) and licences and crosslicences (61%) (Figure 3).

 Figure 3A breaks down the responses by revenue, showing the different range of strategies as companies grow.
-Patent insurance, for example, is used primarily by smaller companies while licensing and cross-licensing only become common as companies get beyond \$100m in revenue.
+Patent insurance, for example, is used primarily by smaller companies while licensing and cross-licensing only becomes common as companies get beyond \$100m in revenue.